THE ALMOST SECRET WEDDING

 David didn’t say anything and just stuck out his tongue at her.

 The moon was already high in the sky when they stood under the wedding arch.

 “Are you sure you want to do this?”
 Kate asked David.

 When one little girl noticed them standing under the arch, she immediately screamed “Look mom!” and pointed her little finger at Kate and David.
-Her mother went to check, what was her daughter so happy about and when she saw David and Kate, she called “We have a wedding here, everybody!”
+Her mother went to check what was her daughter so happy about and when she saw them, she called “We have a wedding here, ladies and gentlemen!”
 All the hotel guests rushed to the wedding arch, even those who were swimming in the pool.

-Kate and David were unpleasantly surprised at first, since they wanted to have a private wedding, but the next moment they actually didn’t mind it anymore… They suddenly felt so important.
+Kate and David were unpleasantly surprised at first because they wanted to have a private wedding, but the next moment they actually didn’t mind it anymore… They suddenly felt so important.
 As everybody was enthusiastically waiting for the ceremony, the little girl just said “Silence, please!”
 It was the moment when her mother probably realized she was bringing up a little commander.
-David smiled at Kate and started saying the vows…
+David smiled at Kate and began saying the vows…

 “I, David Haynes, take you, Kate Loewe, to be my wife.
 I promise to be true to you in good times and in bad, in sickness and in health.
 I will love you and honor you until the death do us apart.”